kingpranav21/slack-file-bot/README.md

-Slack Bot for uploading files
+# Slack Bot for Uploading Files

-Description
+## Description
 This Slack bot is designed to enhance team communication and productivity by providing various useful functionalities such as file uploading within Slack channels.
 It is built using [language/framework/library], [insert details if necessary].

-Features
+## Features
-File Upload: Upload files directly within Slack channels for easy sharing and collaboration.
+- **File Upload:** Upload files directly within Slack channels for easy sharing and collaboration.
-Custom Commands: Define custom commands to automate repetitive tasks or retrieve specific information.
+- **Custom Commands:** Define custom commands to automate repetitive tasks or retrieve specific information.
-Integration: Seamlessly integrates with other tools and services used by the team for enhanced workflow.
+- **Integration:** Seamlessly integrates with other tools and services used by the team for enhanced workflow.

-Installation
+## Installation
-Clone the repository to your local machine. go build go run main.go
+1. Clone the repository to your local machine.
+2. Build and run the bot using the following commands:
+    ```bash
+    go build
+    go run main.go
+    ```

-Configuration
+## Configuration
-Create a new Slack app in your workspace.
+1. Create a new Slack app in your workspace.
-Configure necessary permissions and install the app to your workspace.
+2. Configure necessary permissions and install the app to your workspace.
-Obtain the API token and other credentials required for the bot.
+3. Obtain the API token and other credentials required for the bot.
-Update the configuration file with your credentials.
+4. Update the configuration file with your credentials.

-Usage
+## Usage
-Start the bot by running the command: npm start or yarn start.
+1. Start the bot by running the command:
+    ```bash
+    npm start
+    ```
-Invite the bot to your desired channels or configure it to listen to specific triggers.
+2. Invite the bot to your desired channels or configure it to listen to specific triggers.
-Interact with the bot using predefined commands or triggers.
+3. Interact with the bot using predefined commands or triggers.

-Contributing
+## Contributing
 Contributions are welcome!
 If you have any ideas for new features or improvements, please open an issue or submit a pull request.